Lijiang: Geography

+The Jinsha River, which flows through Lijiang City, along with the three major mountain ranges that rise abruptly on both sides—the Yunling Mountains' Laojun Mountain, Yulong Mountain, and Mianmian Mountain (commonly known as Xiao Liangshan), form the basic framework and backbone of the topography of Lijiang City.
+Laojun Mountain stretches like a barrier from north to south on the west side, with its main peak reaching an elevation of 4,247.4 meters.
+Yulong Snow Mountain, which is located 15 kilometers from the seat of the city government of Lijiang, features high mountain glacier landforms and is covered with snow all year round.
+Its 13 peaks are connected end to end, pointing towards the sky.
+To the east lies Mianmian Mountain.
+There are 12 high mountains in Lijiang City with an elevation ranging from 3,500 to 5,000 meters.
+Middle mountains with an elevation between 2,500 and 3,500 meters are distributed across all counties.
+The areas of Ninglang and Yongsheng have a particularly high number of these mountains, and low mountainous areas below 2,500 meters are widely distributed in the southeastern and southern parts of the city.

 Climate

 Owing to its low latitude and high elevation, the city centre of Lijiang experiences a mild subtropical highland climate (Köppen Cwb).
 Winters are mild and very dry and sunny (>70% possible sunshine), although average lows in December and January are just below the freezing mark; January, the coolest month, with 24-hour average temperature of 6.7 °C. Spring begins early and remains dry and sunny until late May, when there is a dramatic uptick in frequency and amount of rainfall that lasts until late September.
 Summers are warm, rainy (more so than it is sunny) and damp, with June, the warmest month, averaging 19.1 °C. Autumn sees an abrupt reduction in rainfall and return to sunniness.
 The annual mean temperature is 13.3 °C, while precipitation averages 968 mm, around 80% of which occurs from June to September.
-With monthly percent possible sunshine ranging from 32% in July to 80% in December, the city receives 2,463 hours of bright sunshine annually.
+With monthly percent possible sunshine ranging from 29% in July to 80% in December, the city receives 2,412 hours of bright sunshine annually.